Official Comments for Government Agencies

 COMMENTS ON FEDERAL COAL LEASING REFORM

 UPHE considers the current federal coal leasing program a highly inappropriate subsidy for coal companies, a serious undermining of Obama’s climate initiative, and a major contributor to poor public health outcomes.
-We submitted these written comments to the BLM on May 8, 2015.
 Two UPHE members testified in person at the BLM hearing in Salt Lake City, May 19, 2016.

 WASATCH FRONT MOUNTAIN ACCORD